← Back to Blog

 • Middle East — Generally follows European DIN standards.

-• Latin America — Mix of both standards; IFI more common in countries with strong US trade ties.
+• Latin America — Mix of both standards; IFI is more common in countries with strong US trade ties.

 Quality Specifications to Verify